lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Tell me about a time you showed leadership
 At the very beginning of the requirement stage of the Geo Disaster Emergency project, our manager suddenly quit to pursue his PHD study, and we were very short of human resources at that time.
 This project was very important to the company because we wanted to use this project to initiate that business domain.
 I proposed to take the responsibility to do the research and analysis.
 So I travelled to Beijing, worked and lived with our customers for about one month to get familiar with their workflow and domain philosophies.
 Specifically I talked to most of the experts to understand the the domain and documented everything, iterated with them to refine the requirements.
-I went back to company, hand in the reserches and eventually I was assigned to lead the my team for this project collaborating with another team who is building the data center for this projects.
+I went back to company, hand in the reserches and eventually I was assigned to lead the my team for this project collaborating with another team who is building the data center for this project.

 ## Tell me about the project that you are most proud of
 ## Tell me about a time you failed or made a mistake